acuvity/minibridge/README.md

 > NOTE: this is a work in progress

-Minibridge is a bridge between MCP servers and the rest of the world
+Minibridge is a bridge between MCP servers and the rest of the world.
+It operates as a backend <-> frontend connector between Agents and MCP Servers.

-It can be started in front of a remote MCP server to enable

-- sessionless with websockets
-- tls and mtls
-- todo
+It allows to expose MCP server securely over internet and allows seemless integration to the Acuvity

 ## Backend Example